Mäntsälä rebellion

 The men dispersed and the leaders were arrested a few days later.
 In spring, the Lapua Movement was disbanded.
-Only a small part of the Suojeluskunta had joined the rebels, while the majority remained loyal to the government.
+Only a small part of the Civil Guards had joined the rebels, while the majority remained loyal to the government.
+On 16 July 1932, an indictment sought the punishment of 102 rebels.
+Of these defendants, 52 of them received prison terms, 32 received conditional prison terms, 20 of them were pardoned, and 24 were released without any criminal convictions.

 The Mäntsälä rebellion can be considered the last major radical-right-wing incident in Finland after the Civil War.
 In the coming years, the economic situation in Finland would improve and radical movements would lose support.